FiestaHeroes/Documentation/docs/server_setup.md

 Lastly, configure the "ODBC_INFO" sections.
 The document has detailed comments, and should be self-explanatory.
 > **Note:**
-> Make sure your Microsoft SQL Server authentication supports, mix mode.
-Below is a link on how-to enable if you don't.
+> If you forgot to enable mix mode, below is a link on how-to enable it.

 [Enable Mixed Mode Authentication for SQL Server](https://trbonet.com/kb/enable-mixed-mode-authentication-for-sql-server/)